c3mdigital/password-protection/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the settings page and enter a username and password to be used as the secondary authorization

+== Frequently Asked Questions ==

+= Will this plugin keep my site from being hacked? =

+NO!
+No plugin can keep your site from being hacked but this plugin will stop annoying brute force attempts to your login page.

+= What is a No-Referrer Request? =

+A No-Referrer Request is a direct request made to your wp-login.php file.
+Normally when you go to wp-admin and you are not logged in WordPress will redirect you to wp-login.php.
+When this happens the referrer is from your same domain.
+Bots and automated scripts normally make direct post requests to wp-login.php without a referrer.
+This plugin can block all requests without a referrer or requests from a referrer that is not from your domain.

+= What if I forget my Password? =

+If you forget your password there is no way to recover it because it is stored as an encrypted hash.
+If you forget your password you will have to disable the plugin by changing the name of the password-protection using FTP.
+Once disabled and you log in you can then re activate the plugin and enter a new password on the settings page.

+== Screenshots ==

+1. HTTP Authentication on Chrome, your browser my not look the same but it should be similar.
+2. The admin interface.

 == Changelog ==

 = 1.0 =
 * Initial Version

+= 1.0.1 =
+* Changed password hashing to use wp_hash_password and wp_check_password *props chrisguitarguy <https://github.com/chrisguitarguy>
+* Fixed bug that bypassed block when WordPress was installed in sub directory or query string was appended to url *props chrisguitarguy
+* Block No-Referrer requests option checked by default
+* Added version check and update function to clear current password for upgrading users to force change and use of new password hashing

 == Upgrade Notice ==

+= 1.0.1 =
+* This update strengthens the password hashing to use the built WordPress password hashing and checking.
+It also fixes bugs that allowed bypassing auth checks when WordPress installed in subdirectory.
+* This update will clear your current password to prevent getting locked out due to new password hashing used.
+Please update your password after updating.

 = 1.0 =
 * You just installed it and don't need to upgrade